oxylabs/ai-scraper-py/README.md

 3. **Select the output format** – structured JSON or Markdown.
 4. **(Optional) Define a schema** – Let AI-Scraper generate one automatically, or provide your own OpenAPI schema for the exact structure you desire.

----

 ### Installation

-To begin, make sure you have access to an AI Studio API key (or [get a free trial](TRIAL_LINK) with 1000 credits) and `Python ver.
+To begin, make sure you have access to an AI Studio API key (or [get a free trial](https://aistudio.oxylabs.io/register) with 1000 credits) and `Python ver.
 3.10` or above installed.
 You can install the `oxylabs-ai-studio` package using pip:

 ```bash
 pip install oxylabs-ai-studio
 ```

 ### Code examples (Python)

-The following examples show how to use `AI-Scraper` to extract data from a sample page.
+The following examples show how to use `AiScraper` to extract data from a sample page.

 ```python
 from oxylabs_ai_studio.apps.ai_scraper import AiScraper